FVSB/Tesis/presentation/example.md

 ## En el Mercados Eléctricos

-- **Multi-leader disjoint-follower game: formulation as a bilevel optimization problem (2018).
-Preprint 2018-10, TU Bergakademie Freiberg, Fakultät für Mathematik und Informatik**.
+- **Multi-leader disjoint-follower game: formulation as a bilevel optimization problem (2018)**.

 -  **Some remarks about existence of equilibria, and the validity of the EPCC reformulation for multi-leader-follower games.
-J. Nonlinear Convex Anal.
+J. Nonlinear Convex.
 19(7), 1141–1162 (2018)**.

 - **Nash equilibrium in a pay-as-bid electricity market: Part 2—best response of a producer.
 Optimization 66, 1027–1053 (2017)**.
 .